nickelogic/AI-Project/README.md

-# IBM-Hackathon
+# AI-Project
-Project for the IBM AI Hackathon hehehe
+Project for experimenting with AI hehehe